 Investment Strategy: The Strategy is managed using an "indexing" investment approach, by which SSGA attempts to approximate, before expenses, the performance of the Index over the long term.
 SSGA will typically attempt to invest in the equity securities comprising the Index, in approximately the same proportions as they are represented in the Index.
 Equity securities may include common stocks, preferred stocks, depository receipts, or other securities convertible into common stock.
 The Strategy may purchase securities in their initial public offerings ("IPOs").
 In some cases, it may not be possible or practicable to purchase all of the securities comprising the Index, or to hold them in the same weightings as they represent in the Index.
 In those circumstances, SSGA may employ a sampling or optimization technique to construct the portfolio in question.
-From time to time securities that are not yet represented in the Index, prior to or after their removal or addition to the Index.
+From time to time securities are added to or removed from the Index.
+SSGA may sell securities that are represented in the Index, or purchase securities that are not yet represented in the Index, prior to or after their removal or addition to the Index.
 The Strategy will not use futures or other derivatives to create "notional" or "synthetic" index exposures or engage in other transactions involving the use of derivatives in lieu of investment directly in the securities making up the Index.
 The Strategy's return may not match the return of the Index.